ApollonGT/mc-2022-konioris/README.md

 This work provides a deep exploration of the aforementioned features, so the developers will predict whether a certain application can be successful and the reason of it.
 For all the work of this project we use Python as a Programing language and we focus on optimization techniques to provide the results in the best way possible in terms of accuracy and computation time.

-In the main.py file you can find all the functions utilised in this project along with a parser that selects the model of the model selction module!
+The main.py file encapsulates all the functions utilised in this project along with a parser that selects the model of the models selction module!